From Magic State Distillation to Dynamical Systems: MSD with code concatenation

 \subsection{More exotic magic states}

 By concatenating codes that distill into different magic states, we can create MSD protocols that distill into new magic states.
 Take the $[[3, 1, 1]]$ and $[[4, 1, 1]]$ code we mentioned in the last section as the base codes, we can generate various MSD protocols for new magic states with $\theta$ ranging from $0.428$ to $0.985$ if we range the concatenation level from 1 to 12 as shown in Fig. \ref{fig:distri}(a).
 In the uppermost row, we only consider the $[[3, 1, 1]]$ protocol and $[[4, 1, 1]]$ protocol themselves.
 By allowing more concatenation level, we can generate a set of MSD protocols with more various target magic states.
 Notably, the range of generated fixed point angle can be larger than the range of the angles for the two base codes.
-However, our further numerical test shows that we may not be able to generate dense set for the fixed point angle by only concatenating two codes.
-Besides, for small codes concatenated with $[[15, 1, 3]]$ codes, the distribution of the fixed points exhibit fractal behavior (Fig. \ref{fig:distri}(b-d)), which is typically a result of iterative systems and has also been discussed in \cite{rallFractalPropertiesMagic2017, rallSignedQuantumWeight2017}.
-We discuss the fractal property in detail in Appendix \ref{app: fractal}.
+Besides, for small codes concatenated with $[[15, 1, 3]]$ codes, the distribution of the fixed points exhibit fractal behavior (Fig. \ref{fig:distri}(b-d)), which is typically a result of iterative systems.
+Notably, fractal behavior for the $[[5, 1, 3]]$ protocol has been studied and close input states might result in total different output states \cite{rallFractalPropertiesMagic2017}.
+Even though the fractal behavior reported in \cite{rallFractalPropertiesMagic2017} is quite different from our result, it implies the possibility of more fractal behaviors in MSD to be discovered in general.
+We supplement numerical evidence of the fractal property in Appendix \ref{app: fractal}.